 If you are not planning to attend a game, you may still want to check if any events will be taking place during your visit.
 If you choose to stay in North Shore around the time of a big game, you may be hit by higher accommodation prices and heavy crowds.

 Outside of events days, prices for accommodation in North Shore are actually very reasonable, particularly for central Pittsburgh.
 If you are hoping to stay close to the city center but without blowing the bank on your hotel, this would be a great area to consider.

 The children’s museum is right next to the National Aviary.
 Once the kids are done exploring the museum exhibits, they can head over to the zoo to get up close to a variety of beautiful bird species.
 If you’d rather get your history first-hand, head to the Deutschland Historic District to immerse them in the history of the area.

-The Carnegie Science Centre is a fantastic attraction for visitors of all ages.
-The research center and museum host a wide range of exhibits, events, and activities to keep everyone entertained for an afternoon.
+The Carnegie Science Centre is a research center and museum host a wide range of exhibits, events, and activities to keep everyone entertained for an afternoon.

 If art is more up your alley, the Andy Warhol Museum might be of more interest to you.
 Dedicated to the legacy of the Pittsburgh-born artist, it hosts various exhibits.

 The Mattress Factory Museum makes a perfect accompaniment to the Andy Warhol Museum.
-Despite the name, the Mattress Factory is actually a popular museum of modern art.
+Despite the name, it is actually a popular museum of modern art.
 The colorful rooms host a range of installations by local artists.